“You may know what you said, but never what the other person heard.“ A small Lacanian insight that I have found to ring reliably true.

 You could of course have a deflationary response to this: all languages embed theories in their words; English does it too; consider how understand implies a spatial metaphor of standing beneath something, how grasp turns comprehension into seizure.
 True enough.
 But the trilateral root system gives Arabic a peculiar intensity in this respect, because the relatedness of words is so transparent, so unmistakable, so present to the speaker as they speak and, perhaps more importantly, the listener while they listen.
 A child learning Arabic learns not just words but meaning clusters.
 The conceptual architecture is pedagogically inseparable from the vocabulary.

-English may have its own embedded wisdom.
-Every language does.
-But English has also undergone centuries of philosophical pressure toward abstraction, toward the stripping of connotation from technical terms, toward the ideal of a neutral language in which things are named without being framed.
-It is why so much of its meaning is subjective in communication.
-“I love you” can mean anything from a passing warmth to a binding declaration, from a habit of speech to an attempt at total self-exposure.
-Its apparent clarity concealing a wide spectrum of emotional and existential distance between speaker and listener.
-Arabic resisted this, or more accurately, its root system made it quite impossible.
+It is why so much of its meaning is subjective in communication, why the distance between sender and listener is so routinely gigantic.
+I love you can mean anything from a passing warmth to a binding declaration, from a habit of speech to an attempt at total self-exposure, its apparent clarity concealing a wide spectrum of emotional and existential distance between speaker and listener.
+Arabic resisted this evacuation of meaning, or more accurately, its root system made such evacuation quite impossible.
+You cannot strip the connotation from an Arabic word without destroying the word.
+The connotation is the skeleton.
+There is nothing left if you remove it.

 This is not to say that its speakers are wiser, nor that the language is superior, but that to capture exactly what you mean with words is much more precisely done in Arabic.
 A theory of mind folded into the vowelless bones of the root.